KangjianWu/dataviz-project-template-proposal/README.md

  * Which data need extra attention and which can be appropriately ignored?
  * How to integrate these different forms of visualization (bar charts, histograms and maps) into an interactive dashboard?

+## Answer to These Questions

+ * Use a world map to show data between different countries.
+ * Different data relationships are shown through different colors for each country on the map as well as a legend
+ * There are some countries for which data are not available, and others whose names in the dataset do not match the names on the map and require additional attention.
+ * A bar chart has been added to the map, so that when the mouse moves over a country, the corresponding bar chart will appear, showing some specific data.

 ## Sketches
 1.to show the relationship between different countries on COVID-19 data, the most efficient and intuitive way is to use a world map to show data between different countries.
 ![COVID-19 map](https://github.com/KangjianWu/dataviz-project-template-proposal/assets/124107340/5d8fbab6-2cec-4bbe-a4ee-1282f2ec0816)